StrongMind/culture/tech_sessions/cohorts/topics/anatomy-of-an-epic.md

 - Students using StrongMind increases from 15,000 to 20,000 in one year.
 - Survey the SAS (Sales and Service) team and find out if what we have been building the past 6 months have filled 91% of their priority items

-### Difference between Acceptance Criteria and KPI's
+### Difference between Success Criteria and KPI's

-A lot of times the lines between the Acceptance Criteria and KPI's can become a little blurry.
+A lot of times the lines between the Success and KPI's can become a little blurry.

-The primary difference between acceptance criteria and a KPI is that acceptance criteria defines what must be done to achieve value from the Epic, The KPI's prove (or disprove) that the value was achieved.
+The primary difference between Success and a KPI is that Success criteria defines what must be done to achieve value from the Epic, The KPI's prove (or disprove) that the value was achieved.

 ## Stories